Pause before you buy.

 Evidence Found

-The ingredient is named as an antioxidant source, but no direct evidence or studies are cited to confirm its efficacy or bioavailability in this product.
+The ingredient is noted for antioxidant content, but no direct evidence or studies are cited to confirm skin replenishment effects in this formulation.

 Credibility score (supporting context)